dpitt0298/wwf-photobooth/README.md

 ## Paragraphs

 **Hero Video Paragraph**

-function killVideos()

-* Kill video with in the iframe

-function playVideo()

-* Play youtube video within the iframe

-Opens video modal
-function js-modal-open()

-function js-modal-close()
+* Top banner hero containing a video.

+[These functions open the modal and plays the video within the iframe] function js-modal-open() function playVideo()

+[These functions close the modal and stops the video within the iframe] function js-modal-close() function killVideos()

+*Tests*
+1. In the hero paragraph, when the play button is clicked does the video player modal open?
+2. Does the modal close after user clicks outside of the modal?

 **Google Maps Paragraph**